wedge22/homelab-infrastructure/README.md

 ## 🎯 Overview

-NETFORGE Control Matrix is a cyberpunk-themed homelab infrastructure template featuring a custom dashboard and containerized services.
-This repository provides Docker Compose configurations and automation scripts for deploying a complete media automation and monitoring ecosystem.
+This repository provides a homelab infrastructure template featuring a custom dashboard and containerized services.
+It includes Docker Compose configurations and automation scripts for deploying a complete media automation and monitoring ecosystem.

 ### ✨ Key Features

-- **🎨 Cyberpunk-themed Homepage Dashboard** with custom CSS and JavaScript
+- **🎨 Custom Homepage Dashboard** with custom CSS and JavaScript
 - **📦 Hybrid Deployment Strategy**: Critical infrastructure and application containers
 - **🔒 Security-First Design** with authentication, reverse proxy, and monitoring
 - **🎬 Complete Media Automation** with download management and streaming